HOAIAN2/Instagram-Downloader/README.md

 * Download latest stories ✔
 * Download highlight stories ✔
 ### Customize
 * There's no shortcode to download any post when you first load, so I prefer you put one user id in ```main()``` function.
-So when you go to Instagram, it will set default shortcode as latest post from that user ( default user id is Tzuyu).
+So when you go to Instagram, it will set default shortcode as latest post from that user (I set default user id is Tzuyu).
 ```js
 main(profileID)
 ```
-* If you know something about CSS, you can edit Hide / Show Transition effects
+* Edit Hide / Show Transition effects
 ```css
 .display-container.hide {
     transform-origin: right bottom;